panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Providing Benefits for Early Adopters {#EarlyAdopters}

-Providing benefits for early adopters can be key - if everyone must deploy a technology in order for the technology to provide benefits, or even to work at all, the technology is unlikely to be adopted.
+Providing benefits for early adopters can be key - if everyone must deploy a technology in order for the technology to provide benefits, or even to work at all, the technology is unlikely to be adopted widely or quickly.
 (See {{IntServ}} and {{Quick-Start}}).

 ## Outperforming End-to-end Protocol Mechanisms {#Outperforming}